 If you are serious about learning poker, you will also need to spend quite a bit of time analyzing.
 These are the main approaches I recommend for poker analysis:

 - Mark interesting hands when you play and review later.

 - Discuss and analyze hands with other players, for example with friends or in a poker forum, such as TwoPlusTwo.

 - Use a poker tracking tool, such as PokerTracker 4.

 - Use an Odds Calculator (also known as Equity Calculator), such as Poker Trainer Odds Calculator.

 - Use a GTO solver, such as GTO+ to analyse the best play in different situations.

 Analyzing with a poker tracker

-Most serious poker players use a tracker to track their results and to be able to see opponents tendencies through a HUD (Heads-Up Display).
+Most serious poker players use a tracker to track their results and to be able to see their opponent’s tendencies through a HUD (Heads-Up Display).
 But to get the most out of a tracker you should also use it to analyze your and your opponent’s play.
 It is amazing what you can do when you invest time on this.
-For example, you can analyze your profitability from each position to make sure it is over benchmark, analyze your results when 3-betting from the blinds or if you have any particular hand type or flop type that is challenging.
-When you see the results you will be able to dig deeper and find what things are causing losses and which situations you are handling well.
+For example, you can analyze your profitability from each position to make sure it is over benchmark, analyze your results when 3-betting from the blinds or if you have any hand type or flop type that is challenging.
+When you see the results, you will be able to dig deeper and find what things are causing losses and which situations you are managing well.
 The opportunities when you have a lot of played hands in your database are almost endless.

 Analyzing with an equity calculator